-All eleven group study rooms are available for check out at the Circulation Desk.
+Eight group study rooms are available for reservations and three are available as first come, first serve.
+To use any of these rooms, patrons must check out the room card at the Circulation Desk.
 Patrons who check out a study room will be able to use the room for up to four hours.
 While patrons may temporarily use a room without checking it out, they will be asked to leave if another party checks out the room.
-Therefore, we encourage any group to check out a study room if they wish to use one.
+Therefore, we encourage any group to reserve a room beforehand or check out a study room if they wish to use one.

 Study Room Policies

 A group study room may be checked out for up to four hours.
 The check out card must be returned to the Circulation Desk by the time due.
 Fines are assessed at $1.00 each hour when the checkout card is not returned on time.
 Study rooms may not be renewed or reserved at this time.

 - Reservations and/or check out of study room cards are limited to currently enrolled Whittier College students.
 Whittier College students may use the rooms when not in use, but must vacate the room for users who have reserved the space or checked out the room.

 - Rooms can be reserved up to three days in advance through the room reservation page.